Amit-1311/ADMS_Project/README.md

 ## Contributing

 Contributions to this project, such as enhancements, bug fixes, and additional features, are welcome.
 If you wish to contribute, please follow the guidelines outlined in the project's contributing documentation.

-## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute this project as long as you comply with the terms of the license.

----

-Thank you for participating in the Advanced Database Management course project.
-We hope this project enhances your understanding of database design and management in real-world applications within an academic setting.